Nirbhayr/neural-networks/README.md

 or improper documentation in the code.
 However, I plan to regulary update and add new codes as I build more.

 This goal is to make a repo for beginners who are new to python, `pytorch`, neural networks, and deep learning.
 A lot of repos (very good) are out there which may contain what you are searching for.
-But, what I have done in this repo is to manually implement many of things under the hood, which you do not get to see on medium!!
+But, what I have done in this repo is to manually implement many of things under the hood, which you _may_ not get to see on medium!!

 - Neural networks from scratch (using tensors and not numpy).
 Using `tensors` for the task has two main pros.
 First, all the DL frameworks like `tf` heavily use tensors and using `numpy` does not really give you the feel which you need at this stage as a beginner.
 Understanding tensor based operations and manipulations does take time (regardless